megafortniter49/Quest/README.md

 #Fix problems

-# ProgramOkay - False Virus Detection Issue
+# programokay - False Virus Detection Issue

 ## Problem Description
-Some users have reported that Windows antivirus software is mistakenly identifying **ProgramOkay** as a potentially harmful program or virus.
+Some users have reported that Windows antivirus software is mistakenly identifying **programokay** as a potentially harmful program or virus.
 This is known as a 'false positive' detection.
-We assure our users that **ProgramOkay** is safe and this detection is an error that we are actively addressing.
+We assure our users that **programokay** is safe and this detection is an error that we are actively addressing.

 ## Why This Happens
 False positives can occur due to various reasons such as heuristic analysis algorithms used by antivirus software, similarity in code patterns with genuine malware, or due to software updates.